 Review summary: Canon G1 X Mark III vs Sony RX10 III

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon G1 X Mark III better than the Sony RX10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.